-Notes: Only grades of C of higher may be included in the concentration.
-A maximum of 6 credits obtained from any certification, as approved by Charter Oak State College, may be used in the concentration.
-The 15 upper-division credits in a computer-related concentration, including the individualized studies concentration, must be less than seven (7) years old at the time of matriculation unless the student is employed in the computer field or has been actively pursuing formal or informal studies in the computer field.
+Note: The 15 upper-division credits in a computer-related concentration, including the individualized studies concentration, must be less than ten (10) years old at the time of matriculation unless the student is employed in the computer field or has been actively pursuing formal or informal studies in the computer field.
 However, older courses may be used as free electives in the overall degree program.

 - collect, analyze and interpret information which includes: